aws-samples/aws-gateway-load-balancer-suricata-ids-ips-nsm/README.md

-# Building and open-source IPS/IDS Service on Gateway Load Balancer
+# Building an open-source IPS/IDS Service on Gateway Load Balancer
 <img  width="120" height="180" align="right" src=img/meerkat.png>
 This repository has deployment, installation and clean up instructions on how to deploy and manage Suricata in AWS with Elastic Container Services and Gateway Load balancer.
 The main use-case for this repo is to provide a baseline from which you can build on.
 The solution will deploy Suricata on ECS and provides an opportunity to adjust the Suricata configuration and rulesets using a GitOps workflow.